a-sinclaire/palette_constrainer/README.md

 renderskittle.py can take the 2d skittlefied array output from skittlefy and show a representation of what it would look like irl using pygame.
 (Thanks to Jim Laderoute for making renderskittle.py!)<br />

 # How to use
 See the file main.py for an example of using this tool.
-The important line is where you call skittlefy.
+The important line is where you call skittlize.
 Try playing around with the settings to see the results you get.
 (All code below this line is for displaying the output to the user, it is not required for the function or operate correctly)<br />

 # Examples
 For all the following examples these settings remain constant:<br />